 As the end of January rolls around, the reality of your New Year’s resolutions are likely kicking in.
-While many people resolve to lose weight or eat clean, at Morris Financial Concepts we commend the individuals who opt to make healthy financial resolutions for the new year – like saving money in 2019.
+While many people resolve to lose weight or eat clean, at Morris Financial Concepts we commend the individuals who opt to make healthy financial resolutions for the new year – like trying to save money in 2019 and beyond.

 After the dust settles from the abundant holiday spending frenzy that is December, the month of January tends to be an easy financial relief for your bank account.
 Realistic financial expectations tend to settle back in around February or March.
-There’s vacations, expensive dinners, important sporting events – not to mention Valentine’s Day – that so often make a negative impact on our bank account.
+There are vacations, expensive dinners, important sporting events – not to mention Valentine’s Day – that so often make a negative impact on our bank accounts.
 365 days is a long time to keep those financial habits in check, after all.

 Thankfully, the financial professionals at Morris Financial Concepts have a few tips to help facilitate a healthy saving strategy year-round: